DO YOU WANT TO VISIT METFILM SCHOOL LONDON?

 - Screen Business.
 Find out how to market and distribute screen content across a range of media platforms, including film, television and new media.
 Alongside the practical skills you will gain on this course, you will also learn how creative industries work and how you can become a smart screen creative that will be attractive to industry employers.
 In addition, you will explore how to manage productions, create successful project pitches and work collaboratively within creative teams.

 - Cinematography.
 Specialising in cinematography opens up a world of visual exploration within both the camera and lighting departments.
-Learn how to communicate audio-visual ideas, create a narrative voice using visual and aural tools, and develop craft skills in camera, lighting and production design
+Learn how to communicate audio-visual ideas, create a narrative voice using visual and aural tools, and develop craft skills in camera and lighting.

-- Advanced Postproduction.
-Equip yourself with key skills that employers are looking for and gain an understanding of offline/online editing, colour grading and sound design
+- Advanced Post Production.
+Equip yourself with key skills that employers are looking for and gain an understanding of offline/online editing and sound design.

 Dates & Prices